If you’re a runner then you’re probably familiar with leg cramping and all the tips and tricks other runners have recommended to cure your cramps.

 One of the popular theories is that potato chips can prevent leg cramps while you’re running.
-Is this true?

-The short answer is yes, potato chips can prevent leg cramps because they contain potassium and sodium – two important electrolytes that help your muscles to contract, relax and function smoothly.
+Potato chips can prevent leg cramps because they contain potassium and sodium – two important electrolytes that help your muscles to contract, relax and function smoothly.

 However, these nutrients can be found in many different foods, so eating a balanced diet, in general, will prevent muscle cramps.